-Fact 9.14 (Wallace-Bolyai-Gerwien Theorem).
+Fact 9.15 (Wallace-Bolyai-Gerwien Theorem).
 Two polygons in an Archimedean plane are equidecomposable (scissors congruent) if and only if they have the same analytic measure.

 Note that the Archimedean hypothesis is essential.
-If the line BE in Figure 3 is infinite (Invert the segment $\overline{AB}$ created in Remark 12.2.), while all lines in ABCD are finite then the parallelograms ABCD and EBCF are not equidecomposable even though they are Hilbert and Euclid equal.
+If the line BE in Figure 4 for Theorem 9.6 is infinite (Invert the segment $\overline{AB}$ created in Remark 12.2.), while all lines in ABCD are finite then the parallelograms ABCD and EBCF are not equidecomposable even though they are Hilbert and Euclid equal.
 This equivalence often appears in high school text books without making it clear that it requires a vastly stronger hypothesis than any of the other results on polygons.

-Interestingly, not all polyhedra (3D figures with plane surfaces) are scissors congruent, for example a regular tetrahedron cannot be cut up into polyhedral and rearranged into a cube.
+Interestingly, not all polyhedra (3D figures with plane polygonal surfaces) are scissors congruent; for example, a regular tetrahedron cannot be cut up into polyhedra and rearranged into a cube [Bol78].

-Fact 9.15 (Dehn-Sydler Theorem).
+Fact 9.16 (Dehn-Sydler Theorem).
 Two polyhedra in $\Re^3$ are scissors congruent iff they have the same volume and the same Dehn invariant.

 Dehn [D] proved in 1901 that equality of the Dehn invariant is necessary for scissors congruence.
 Sydler proved the converse forty years later.
-We return to one of our original targets.
+We noted in Motivation 2.12 that Euclid first proved htareaprop and then deduced sidesplitter.
+In contrast, Hilbert deduces the result via his theory of proportion.

-Theorem 9.16 (Euclid VI.I).
+Theorem 9.17 (Euclid VI.I).
 If two triangles have the same height, the ratio of their areas equals the ratio of the length of their corresponding bases.

 Proof.
-Definition 9.4 gave the geometric measure of a triangle to be $\frac{bh}{2}$ and Theorem 9.12 showed geometric measure is equivalent to Euclid equal.
-So the result follows from realizing that $A = \frac{bh}{2}$ can be read as 'the area is jointly proportional to the base and the height. $\Box{9.16}$
+Definition 9.5 gave the geometric measure of a triangle to be $\frac{bh}{2}$ and Theorem 9.13 showed geometric measure is equivalent to Euclid equal.
+So the result follows from realizing that $A = \frac{bh}{2}$ can be read as 'the area is jointly proportional to the base and the height. $\square{9.17}$